 I have a couple of thoughts after reading the post about using a dishwasher.
 Is this idea safe?
 Do metals or plastics leach to the ground?
 If using compost for a vegetable garden, does anything seep into the compost?
 Also, be sure the dishwasher door doesn't lock anymore or isn't hinged.
 As with any discarded applicance, a child could get locked inside.

 I use a large plastic storage box.
 I punched holes all around the sides and bottom.
 I put my "stuff" in and then turn the box over on one visit and then to the side on the next, and the other side the next visit.
-I water slightly every once in a while.
-It just sits in the back yard out of the way and works very good!

 I made mine portable because I didn't have enough room in my small yard.
 It's good if you rent also so you don't have to remove a permanent one if you move.
 I used a large rigid plastic storage bin with a lid.
 You can also use a large round plastic garbage can with a lid.
 Drill small holes all around bottom and sides for air and drainage.
 Put in your compost material and a layer of soil, put lid on and put a couple of bricks down for it to sit on.
 (It drains better this way.)